Geometry of lines on a cubic fourfold: The Curve of Lines Through a Point

 Note that from Lemma \ref{lem:wirreddiv}, if $X$ is general, the locus $W\subset X$ spanned by lines of second type is an irreducible divisor.

 \begin{proposition} Let $X\subset\PP^5$ be a general cubic fourfold and $W\subset X$ the locus spanned by lines of second type.
 For any $x\in X$ the curve $C_x\subset F$ parametrising lines passing through $x$ is reduced and connected.
-Moreover, the following hold. \begin{enumerate} \item For $x\in X\setminus W$ the curve $C_x$ is irreducible and smooth of genus 4 and if $x$ is general then it is general. \item For $x\in W$ general, $C_x$ is irreducible and has only one node and its normalisation is a general curve of genus 3 with the two preimages of the node being general points. \item For any $x\in W$ the total Tjurina number of $C_x$ is $\leq6$, and if reducible, $C_x$ is the union of two irreducible, at worst nodal, plane cubics meeting at 3 distinct points.
+Moreover, the following hold. \begin{enumerate} \item For $x\in X\setminus W$ the curve $C_x$ is irreducible and smooth of genus 4 and if $x$ is general then it is general in moduli. \item For $x\in W$ general, $C_x$ is irreducible and has only one node and its normalisation is a general curve of genus 3 with the two preimages of the node being general points. \item For any $x\in W$ the total Tjurina number of $C_x$ is $\leq6$, and if reducible, $C_x$ is the union of two irreducible, at worst nodal, plane cubics meeting at 3 distinct points.
 Hence, there can be at most 4 lines of second type through $x$. \end{enumerate} \end{proposition} \begin{proof} From \cite[Lemma 2.7]{lsv} we know that $C_x$ is reduced for all $x\in X$, and that it is connected follows from \cite{barthvdv}.
 For any $x$ not in $W$, from Lemma \ref{lem:sings Cx} it follows that $C_x$ is also smooth and hence irreducible, proving the first part of (1).
 We now prove the remainder of (1) and (2).

-Let $C$ be a general curve of genus 4 (resp.\ a general arithmetic genus 4 curve with one node).
+For (1), let $C$ be a curve of genus 4 which is general in moduli (resp., for (2) a general arithmetic genus 4 curve with one node).
 From Lemma \ref{lem:g4corr} we obtain a cubic threefold $Y$ with one (resp.\ two) nodes, in such a way that $C$ parametrises lines contained in $Y$ passing through the marked node $p_0$.
 Write the equation determining $Y$ as $F(x_0,\ldots,x_4)=0$ with singularity at the marked node $p_0=[1:0:\ldots:0]$ (in such a way that the other node is not on the $x_0=0$ hyperplane), and consider the cubic equation

 It is easy to check that $X_0=\VV(G)$ defines a smooth cubic fourfold with $Y$ as the tangent hyperplane section at the point $[1:0:\ldots:0]$, so that we have $p_0\in X_0$ and that $C=C_{p_0}$ is the curve of lines through $p_0$.
 Note that in the second case, $Y$ will be a hyperplane section of $X_0$ with two nodes, and the line between these nodes is of second type (cf.,\ Remark \ref{rem:tangent hyperplane} for the converse statement that the tangent hyperplane at a general point of a general line of second type has two singularities).